 The new CRR will require institutions to report their exposure to ESG risks to their competent authorities.
 It is undoubtedly important to take these specific risk exposures into account.
-Nonetheless, we urge the co-legislators to take a proportionate approach and to introduce lighter disclosure requirements for small and noncomplex institutions, as defined in CRR Article 4.1 (145).
+Nonetheless, we urge the co-legislators to take a proportionate approach and to introduce lighter disclosure requirements for small and non-complex institutions, as defined in CRR Article 4.1 (145).
 The reason for this request is twofold.
 Smaller institutions do not dispose of the same resources as large institutions do.
 In order not to endanger their competitiveness, it is important to take a proportionate approach when it comes to reporting and disclosure requirements.
 Secondly, smaller institutions are less likely to be involved in the financing of large infrastructure projects that might pose the most relevant ESG risks.
 Their clients are tendentially smaller companies.
 This might also make it more difficult to assess risks since data/reportings from small companies are scarcer.
 We therefore strongly recommend exempting SME financings of amounts smaller than EUR 3 million from the requirement to disclose the exposure to ESG risks.
-Such an exemption makes sense since the concerned beneficiaries are not in the scope of NFRD and will likely not be in the scope of CSRD.
+Such an exemption makes sense since the concerned beneficiaries are not in the scope of CSRD.
 Institutions financing these entities would therefore lack the required input data.
 Moreover, the exemption is justified from a risk perspective since small financings already per se allow for risk mitigation.
 This is the basis for the SME factor.
-It therefore seems reasonable to extend the SME factor to ESG risk reporting.
-Furthermore, the exemption will allow small companies to concentrate on their business project, instead of being obliged to use a considerable share of their resources for bureaucratic disclosures.
-It is largely recognised that proportionality is a way to compensate small entities for their competitive disadvantages due to their small size and limited resources.
-In the case of guarantee institutions, such an exemption would allow the promotional effect of the quarantee to fully materialise at the level of the small beneficiary company.